Galateee/appines_angular_test/README.md

-# App'Ines Technical Test (Angular + Ionic / Typescript / TailwindCSS)
+# App'Ines Technical Test (Angular + Ionic / Typescript / TailwindCSS) done by Robin Vidal

 This repository is the Ionic project for App'ines technical test.
 It is an Ionic v8+ project, configured with Angular v18+ and TailwindCSS.